cometkim/gatsby-plugin-typegen/plugin/README.md

 ### v3.0.0

+- Added support for `GatsbyImageData` scalar.
+(See [gatsbyjs/gatsby#35683](https://github.com/gatsbyjs/gatsby/pull/35683))
 - **[BREAKING CHANGE]** nullable fields are typed as `T | null`, instead of `T | undefined` (which was inaccurate).
 - **The output is now stable**, no more dev-only fields, no more randomly-sorted definitions.
 - `autoFix` option is renamed to `autofix`.
 Previous option will be removed in v4.
 - `emitPluginDocuments` option is renamed to `emitPluginDocument`.
 Previous option will be removed in v4.
 - Fixed bunch of bugs ([#138](https://github.com/cometkim/gatsby-plugin-typegen/pull/138)).
-- The plugin introduced a very predictable & debuggable scheduler built on top of [XState](https://xstate.js.org/).
+- Introduced a very predictable & debuggable scheduler built on top of [XState](https://xstate.js.org/).

 ### v2.2.4